SirIle/sirile.github.io/_posts/2015-07-28-scaling-with-discovery-on-docker-swarm-with-consul-registrator-and-haproxy-with-prometheus-monitoring-and-elk-log-aggregation.markdown

 ## Scripts and files

 In this section I'll explain the different scripts quickly.
-The directory looks like
+The scripts directory looks like

 {% highlight bash %}
 $ ls -lF